Use of the house or apartment after divorce

 Example from law practice

 Our law firm is not always approached by just one party to a dispute, but sometimes both parties come together if they want to reach an agreement that suits everyone.
 This is how we were contacted by Eva and Pavel, who were going through a divorce and were dealing with the issue of future living arrangements in their shared house.
-The house was a jointly owned property (SJM) and although they had agreed to divide most of the property, they could not find agreement on who would continue to use and own the house.
+The house was a jointly owned property (SJM), and although they had agreed to divide most of the property, they could not find agreement on who would continue to use and own the house.
 Mrs Eva argued that she wanted to stay in the house for the sake of their two children, who grew up there and attend a nearby school.
 Mr Paul agreed to leave the house to Eva but demanded that she pay him back.

-The situation became complicated, however, because Eva did not have sufficient funds to pay her husband back immediately.
+The situation became complicated, however, because Eva did not have sufficient funds to pay her husband immediately.
 We therefore recommended the option of splitting the settlement into instalments, which would allow Eva to remain in the house while ensuring Paul’s fair share of the property.
-We helped draft an agreement that set out a specific amount and payment schedule.
+We helped draft an agreement that set out a specific amount and repayment schedule.
 In this way, we achieved a solution for both clients that respected their situation and the needs of their children.

 Are you solving a similar problem?